Get behavioral analytics and anomaly detection

 Suspicious inbox manipulation rules

 - This detection profiles your environment and triggers alerts when suspicious rules that delete or move messages or folders are set on a user's inbox.
 This may indicate that the user's account is compromised, that messages are being intentionally hidden, and that the mailbox is being used to distribute spam or malware in your organization.

 - This policy profiles your environment and triggers alerts when a user performs suspicious email deletion activities in a single session.
 This policy may indicate that a user's mailboxes may be compromised by potential attack vectors such as command-and-control communication (C&C/C2) over email.

-Cloud App Security integrates with Office Advanced Threat Protection (Office ATP) to provide protection for Exchange online, including URL detonation, malware protection, and more.
-Once Office ATP is enabled, you'll start seeing alerts in the Cloud App Security activity log.
+Cloud App Security integrates with Microsoft Defender for Office 365 to provide protection for Exchange online, including URL detonation, malware protection, and more.
+Once Defender for Office 365 is enabled, you'll start seeing alerts in the Cloud App Security activity log.

 Suspicious OAuth app file download activities

 - Scans the OAuth apps connected to your environment and triggers an alert when an app downloads multiple files from Microsoft SharePoint or Microsoft OneDrive in a manner that is unusual for the user.
 This may indicate that the user account is compromised.